 The objective of this pilot is to help us understand:

-Once completed, the data will be analysed and used to help us create and design public spaces to better support the needs of our residents, businesses, visitors and wider community.
+We are analysing the data to help us create and design public spaces to better support the needs of our residents, businesses, visitors and wider community.

 What’s next?

 After an extensive data collection process including community consultation, a 'Social Spaces chair’ was designed.
-The ‘chair’ has now been installed, which will begin the fifth and final phase of the pilot: Analysis and community consultation.
+The ‘chair’ has now been installed, and the fifth and final phase of the pilot: Analysis and community consultation is underway.

 Learn about the different stages of the pilot and ways we’ll be collecting data and measuring impact in The pilot process below.